Day labor: Day labor in the United States

-Unorganized day labor creates real problems for day laborers: 1 in 3 corner day laborers have experienced theft of wages in the past two months; 1 in 5 experienced a serious worksite injury in the past year.
+Unorganized day labor creates problems for day laborers: 1 in 3 corner day laborers have experienced theft of wages in the past two months and 1 in 5 experienced a serious worksite injury in the past year.
 Low wages and poor working conditions, employer abuse, and lack of insurance for work related accidents is common.

-Numerous complaints are made about immigrant day laborers.
-These include loitering, noise, crime and rushing cars of potential employers in parking lots.
-Cities and counties have tried a variety of solutions with varied success.
+In addition to wage theft, day laborers frequently report encountering unsafe working conditions without training, protective gear or access to medical care.
+A study by the National Lawyers Guild's Labor and Employment committee found that many workers fear retaliation or immigration consequences if they report injuries or unsafe conditions.

 Some municipalities and communities have supported workers' efforts to organize themselves into democratically run workers' centers, designated areas, and organizations to defend workers' rights in general.
 Workers' Centers of this kind date back at least 18 years to Los Angeles.
 Other municipalities have targeted day labor sites for aggressive enforcement of immigration laws.

-Though united in their commitment to the rights of immigrant workers, NDLON and the Day Labor Research Institute represent two very different models of day labor center.
+Though united in their commitment to the rights of immigrant workers, NDLON and the Day Labor Research Institute represent different models of day labor center.
 NDLON represents the "social service agency model" and the Institute the "day laborer designed model."
 These different models of day labor centers may yield markedly different results that reflect the different goals of each model.

-Problems when workers' centers are established are also common: day laborers often continue to congregate in large numbers on the streets surrounding the day labor centers, refusing to leave the street and use the center; new problems can be created, including new crowds of homeless and substance abusers loitering near the center after hours, and large numbers of day laborers drawn from other areas to the streets surrounding the centers.
+Problems when workers' centers are established can involve day laborers continuing to congregate in large numbers on the streets surrounding the day labor centers, refusing to leave the street to use the center, and large numbers of day laborers drawn from other areas to the streets surrounding the centers.
 Low levels of work at the centers, low wages, and problems with the job distribution system are also common.

+Day laborers in the United States have also played a critical role in disaster responses and recovery work, assisting with debris removal, rebuilding homes, and cleaning up hazardous waste after events like wildfires and hurricanes.
+During the height of the COVID-19 pandemic, most day laborers continued working frontlines without access to protective gear, paid leave, or healthcare, highlighting their vulnerability.

+Immigration policies in the US significantly impact day laborers in the US, many of whom are undocumented and vulnerable to exploitation.
+Fear of deportation can deter workers from reporting wage theft or unsafe working conditions.
+Additionally, immigration enforcement actions near hiring sites have been known to disrupt workers' ability to find employment and contribute to fear and instability within the work force.